Automattic/themes/menu/readme.txt

 == Changelog ==

-= 0.0.1 =
+= 1.0.0 =
 * Initial release

 == Copyright ==

-MENU WordPress Theme, (C) 2023 the WordPress team
-MENU is distributed under the terms of the GNU GPL.
+The MENU WordPress Theme, (C) 2023 the WordPress team The MENU is distributed under the terms of the GNU GPL.
-MENU is based on Block Canvas (https://github.com/Automattic/themes/tree/trunk/block-canvas), (C) Automattic, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)
+The MENU is based on Block Canvas (https://github.com/Automattic/themes/tree/trunk/block-canvas), (C) Automattic, [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by